 While nutritionists will generally advise adults to get their intakes of these vitamins from their diets, given that Vitamin A is rich in foods such as carrots and sweet potatoes while Vitamin C is found in high levels in kiwis and red peppers, it’s a different matter altogether for children.

-The UK Department of Health recommends that all children from six months to five years who are having less than 500ml (one pint) of infant formula a day, take daily drops with Vitamins A, C, and D especially when they are learning to eat a variety of food and if they are fussy eaters, as their diet may not be varied enough to provide these.
+The UK Department of Health go that all children from six months to five years who are having less than 500ml (one pint) of infant formula a day, take daily drops with Vitamins A, C, and D especially when they are learning to eat a variety of food and if they are fussy eaters, as their diet may not be varied enough to provide these.
 These vitamin drops help prevent vitamin deficiencies and maintain normal growth and health in the child.